Fleece Jazz at Stoke by Nayland Hotel©

 For further technical information about live sound or recording, please email Dave Lyons.

-This is a picture of a typical gig.
+This is a picture of a largish gig (Sax Appeal, 27/12/13).
+The piano is hidden behind Derek.
 We work in thrust - audience on three sides.
 Drum and piano lovers tend to use the sides.
 We can accomodate an audience of about 140, or with the loss of the band room, 170.

 The Web Site